 Complaints Process for Grant Recipients

-In order to receive funding under a DSS Grant Agreement, grant recipients must establish and publicise the existence of a documented complaints process refer to clause 3.4 of the DSS Terms and Conditions Grant Agreement 11 May 2011.
+In order to receive funding under a DSS Grant Agreement, grant recipients must establish and publicise the existence of a documented complaints process.
+Refer to clause 3.4 of the DSS Terms and Conditions Grant Agreement 11 May 2011 for further information.
 The following suggestions may assist with this requirement.

 - Create and maintain a Complaints Register throughout the term of the Agreement.
 Complaints Register means the list of complaints kept by you at your premises.